Classic Rhubarb Custard Pie Recipe

 More Tips for Pie Perfection

 - Rhubarb Prep: Cut rhubarb into uniform 1/4-inch pieces for even cooking.
-If it’s super juicy, pat lightly with a paper towel before tossing with flour (no soaking needed).
+If it’s super juicy, pat lightly with a paper towel before tossing with flour and cornstarch.

 - Storage: Store leftovers loosely covered in the fridge for up to 3 days.
-Reheat slices at 150°C (300°F) for 10 minutes to recrisp the crust.
+Reheat slices in a microwave for 30 seconds to 1 minute for a warm custardy slice.

 - Make It Pretty: For a showstopper, add a lattice crust or cut-out shapes on top before the filled bake.
 Brush with an egg wash for extra shine!